6 Disabled Inventors You’ve Never Heard Of

 What did they invent or achieve?
 Price is primarily known as the inventor of polyether polyurethane foam rubber, which became widely used in sponges, insulation and building materials, flotation devices, and packaging.
 In addition, he contributed to the detection of chemical weapons, the development of chloroquine as a treatment for malaria, and treatments for cancer.

 What else did they do?
-Price ran as the Democratic nominee for Indiana’s 3rd congressional district in the 1952 election and served as President of the American Chemical Society (ACS) in 1965.
+Price ran as the Democratic nominee for Indiana’s 3rd congressional district in the 1952 election and later served as President of the American Chemical Society (ACS) in 1965.
 Price was an active Quaker and an advocate for nuclear disarmament.
 Finally, he was super into yacht racing.

 As you can see, most of the pictures that remain of Price were staged or framed by the photographer in such a way as to hide his hand and his disability.